On polarization types of Lagrangian fibrations: Introduction

-Ultimately we want the polarization type $d(f)$ only to depend on the deformation type of the total space of $f : X \rightarrow B$ for every deformation type of irreducible holomorphic symplectic manifolds.
+Ultimately we expect the polarization type $\pol(f)$ only to depend on the deformation type of the total space $X$ of $f \colon X \rightarrow B$.
 But this is possibly a too optimistic conjecture. \\

-The proof of Theorem \ref{maini} (ii) involves moduli theory of Lagrangian fibrations of \emph{$\kdrei$--type} or $\kdrei$--type fibrations i.e. Lagrangian fibrations $f : X \rightarrow \IP^n$ such that $X$ is of $\kdrei$--type, this means $X$ is deformation equivalent to the Hilbert scheme $S^{[n]}$ of $n$ points of some K$3$ surface $S$. \\
+In section \ref{modulioflagrangian} the moduli theory of Lagrangian fibrations is explained which is mostly a recollection of known facts for the convenience of the reader.
+In the case of $\kdrei$--type fibrations this relies on methods developed by E. Markman in \cite{eyal1} and \cite{eyal2}.
+Besides that two results of D. Matsushita \cite{Mat09}, \cite{matiso} play an important role.
+The former one, see Theorem \ref{matsh}, states that every Lagrangian fibration can be considered as a member of a family of Lagrangian fibrations parametrized by a small representative of deformation space $\Def(X,L)$ of the pair $(X,L)$, where $L$ is the pullback of an ample line bundle on the base space.
+Using this theory we describe how to obtain a connected component of the moduli space of $\kdrei$--type fibrations.

-In section \ref{modulioflagrangian} the moduli theory of Lagrangian fibrations is explained which relies on methods developed by E. Markman in \cite{eyal1} and \cite{eyal2}.
-Beside that a result of D. Matsushita, see Theorem \ref{matsh}, plays an important role which says that every Lagrangian fibration can be considered as a member of a family of Lagrangian fibrations parametrized by the deformation space $\Def(X,L)$ of the pair $(X,L)$ where $L$ is the pull--back of an ample line bundle on the base space.
-We will describe how to obtain a connected component of the moduli space of $\kdrei$--type fibrations. \\
+In section \ref{poltypes} we construct the polarization of a Lagrangian fibration, prove the basic properties and the first part of Theorem \ref{maini}.
+In particular a relation between the geometry of the moduli of Lagrangian fibrations and the polarization type is given, compare for instance Propostion \ref{defo} and Theorem \ref{same}. \\

-Section \ref{beauvillemukai} recalls the notion of Beauville--Mukai systems which are examples of $\kdrei$--type fibrations and it is shown that their polarization type is principal i.e. given by $(1, \ldots, 1) \in \IZ^n$ which is needed for the proof of Theorem $\ref{main}$ (ii). \\
+Section \ref{beauvillemukai} recalls the notion of Beauville--Mukai systems which are examples of $\kdrei$--type fibrations.
+Further it is shown in Corollarly \ref{prin} that their polarization type is principal \ie given by $(1, \ldots, 1) \in \IZ^n$ which follows from a work from C. Ciliberto and G. van der Geer \cite{cili} which is needed for the proof of Theorem $\ref{main}$ (ii). \\

-The rough idea of the proof of Theorem \ref{maini} (ii) is the following.
-Every connected component of the moduli of $\kdrei$-type fibrations contains a Beauville--Mukai system.
-Then each two fibrations in such a component are deformation equivalent as fibrations hence the polarization type must be principal by Theorem \ref{maini} (i) since the polarization types of Beauville--Mukai systems are principal. \\
+In section \ref{kdrei} we prove Theorem \ref{maini} (ii) \ie that the polarization types of $\kdrei$--fibrations is principal.
+The rough idea of the proof is the following.
+Every connected component of the moduli of $\kdrei$-type fibrations contains a Beauville--Mukai system which was found in \cite{eyal2}.
+Then each two fibrations in such a component are deformation equivalent as fibrations hence the polarization type must be principal by Theorem \ref{maini} (i) since the polarization types of Beauville--Mukai systems are principal.
+A key tool for seeing if two Lagrangian fibrations belong to the same connected component of the moduli is a monodromy invariant function, see Lemma \ref{invariant} which was introduced in \cite{eyal2}. \\